 Ulchi-Focus Lens 2006

 Exercise Ulchi Focus Lens '06 ran from Aug.
 21 through Sept.
 1 across the Korean peninsula.
-UFL, as the exercise is commonly known, takes place each year in the late summer.
-The command post exercise is designed to provide simulated combined training for U.S. and Korean forces and to strengthen the alliance between the two countries.
+UFL, as the exercise was commonly known, takes place each year in the late summer.
+The command post exercise was designed to provide simulated combined training for U.S. and Korean forces and to strengthen the alliance between the two countries.